The UF-VA Bioethics Unit Chair

 - Lauren Solberg, J.D., M.T.S.
 (UF Bioethics Program)

 - Russell F D’Souza M.D.
-Head Asia Pacific Bioethics Program UNESCO Chair in Bioethics Australia
+Head Asia Pacific Bioethics Program Chair in Bioethics Australia

-- Caroline Nickerson, Executive Assistant, UF-VA UNESCO Bioethics Unit
+- Caroline Nickerson, Executive Assistant, UF-VA Bioethics Unit